Inside the New Science of Climbing

 Trevor Connor 37:33

 No, that’s what’s amazing.
-He goes right back to that orange vo to max range, where you look at me, I Go Red for a little bit.
+He goes right back to that orange VO2max range, where you look at me, I Go Red for a little bit.
 And then all of a sudden, you’re seeing blues and greens, I am just crawling after that wall.
-And that’s I think the one of the big differences between that time style style writer and that climber, the climber does better if they can vary the pace if they can take advantage of their ability to tolerate those high lactate levels, as long as they have moments when they can back off, where I performed relatively better on the very steady climb, because I could just lock in my power and sit there.
+And that’s I think the one of the big differences between that time style writer and that climber, the climber does better if they can vary the pace if they can take advantage of their ability to tolerate those high lactate levels, as long as they have moments when they can back off, where I performed relatively better on the very steady climb, because I could just lock in my power and sit there.

 38:16